Bring your pensions together with us

 Does your pension have any special features?

 You might find that your existing pension has valuable extra benefits or guarantees, which you'll lose if you transfer.
 So, please check your paperwork and, if you're not sure, talk to your current pension provider.
 Things to look out for include more than 25% tax-free cash, loyalty bonuses, enhanced life insurance or death benefits, early access to your money or pension, or a pension with a guaranteed income.

 How do fees and charges compare?

 Before moving your pension, compare your current fees and charges with ours.
 We work hard to keep ours as low as possible, but you should make sure it all adds up before making the move.
 You should also find out if there are any exit charges or any potential inheritance tax implications for moving your pension.

 We don’t charge you anything for opening and transferring to the Aviva Pension with the online investment service.

 If you’re transferring to an older existing pension with us there may be a charge for transferring in, so please check when you get in touch.

+After you transfer to us, we make ongoing charges based on the total amount you have in your pension.
 It’s a good idea to compare the ongoing charges with what you’re currently paying before making any decision.

-Reasons to transfer your pension to us
+Reasons to combine your pensions with us

 - No fee